Barokai/FurnitAR/docs/index.markdown

 ### User interaction besides targets and ground plane

-Besides the previously mentioned reset functionality, the user is also able to create a screenshot and share it directly with Androids built in share functionality.
+Besides the previously mentioned reset functionality, the user is also able to create a screenshot and share it directly with Androids built-in share functionality.
 This is triggered by touching the share button on the upper right corner.

 ## Future work and ideas